Working from home has gained popularity recently as our world grapples with the COVID-19 pandemic.

 1. Have a dedicated workspace, even if it needs to change daily.

-Since my kids are under four, it’s not realistic for me to have my laptop on my lap while I’m with them.
+Since my kids are prime lap-crawling/stomping age, it’s not realistic for me to have my laptop on my lap while I’m with them.
 Trust me, I tried this, and my son deleted ten of my emails while spilling my coffee in an impressive feat of toddler chaos that only took three seconds collectively.

 For the safety of my work-issued laptop and my last nerve, I need a space to dock my items.
 Dedicating a space for work allows me to enter into that space with a task in mind, and then it gives me the freedom to leave that space when the aforementioned toddler tornado informs me that his diaper needs changing.

 For those with older children, this is a great opportunity to practice respecting boundaries and little things like appropriately entering a room where an e-meeting might be occurring.

 This is delicate, though, because as parents, we want to be accessible to our children.
 My encouragement to you is to find the balance that works for your work expectations and children’s needs and don’t let the haters get to you if your daughter makes an appearance at this quarter’s earnings review meeting.

 I’d like to apologize in advance to those of you who are reading this and are thinking, “Yeah, duh.
 How do you not already do that?”
 I think this advice is gold, and I am heartily sorry for living in ignorance my whole professional life.

 Email interruptions were already affecting my productivity in the office, so this tip has already been incredibly useful to me at home.
 Most workplaces and businesses set an expectation for the appropriate response time for email, but be sure to communicate with your team, clients, staff, etc. about how often you plan to check your email.